mameneses/phase_0_unit_3/week_7/1_SQLzoo/my_quizzes.md

 ### Reflection ###

-I found SQL to be interesting at the quizzes to be fun.
-I have always enjoyed more hands on work and working through the tutorials and quizzes really helped my understanding of SQL and made for good practice.
+I found SQL to be interesting and the quizzes to be helpful.
+I have always enjoyed more hands on work such as the tutorials and quizzes really helped my understanding of SQL and made for good practice.
 I struggled with some of the more advanced concepts in the join section when trying to 'count' and 'sort by'.
-While not incredibly difficult these seem to be essential skills to have when working in tech.